blewke/Rethink_Priorities_test_task/README.md

 # Rethink_Priorities_test_task

+The analysis.R script contains the analysis I conducted for the test task.

 Run on a MacBook with R 3.6.2

 All used packages and their versions are saved in the file renv.lock and can be loaded with the renv packacke: https://rstudio.github.io/renv/articles/renv.html